Master Objective-C Fast with Our Go-To Guide & Tool

 How does Objective-C differ from Swift?

-Yes, you can use Objective-C and Swift together in the same project, allowing you to leverage the strengths of both languages.
+Can I use Objective-C and Swift together in the same project?